mhistiak3/mhistiak3/README.md

 ## About Me

 Hello!
 I'm Istiak Ahammad, a dedicated and enthusiastic MERN Stack Developer.
 I have a strong passion for web development and a keen interest in building scalable web applications.
 Although I'm at the beginning of my career, I am committed to continuous learning and growth.
-I am eager to apply my knowledge and skills in real-world projects and am excited to contribute to innovative solutions.
+I am eager to apply my knowledge and skills to real-world projects and am excited to contribute to innovative solutions.

 ## Skills